Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  ``<device>`` argument are listed.
 For example ``master-brick`` and ``ambient-light-bricklet``.

- The ``--duration`` option allows to specifiy the time in msec for dispatching incoming callbacks.
+ The ``--duration`` option allows to specify the time in msec for dispatching incoming callbacks.

  The ``<uid>`` argument takes a UID corresponding to the selected device type.
  This allows to select a specific device.
+All connected Bricks and Bricklets can be found with the :sh:func:`enumerate <tinkerforge enumerate>` command.

  The ``<callback>`` argument allows to specify which callback to dispatch.